The Lutheran Church - 15 Facts To Know About Martin Luther, Lutheran History and Beliefs

 The Lutheran sacraments are "sacred acts of the divine institution".
 These sacraments teach that God earnestly offers to all who receive the blessings of forgiveness of sins and eternal salvation.

-Eucharist - The Sacrament of the Eucharist, also called Holy Communion, is where recipients eat and drink the true Body and Blood of Christ Himself, in the forms of consecrated bread and wine.
-This Eucharistic theology is known as the Sacramental Union.
+- Eucharist - The Sacrament of the Eucharist, also called Holy Communion, is where recipients eat and drink the true Body and Blood of Christ Himself, in the forms of consecrated bread and wine.
+This Eucharistic theology is known as the Communion of Saints.

 14. There is a strong Lutheran fellowship in India.